ozbilgic/install-ruby-rails-on-termux-ubuntu-debian/README.md

 ## Quick Installation (One Command)

 Run this single command to download and execute the installation script directly:
-**Note:** When using one-command installation, Rails will be installed automatically.
-If you want to choose whether to install Rails, use the manual installation method below

 ```bash
 bash <(curl -fsSL https://raw.githubusercontent.com/ozbilgic/install-ruby-rails-on-termux-ubuntu-debian/main/install-ruby-rails.sh)